SoftInstigate/restheart/security/README.md

 ### Configuration

-Interceptors are configured with *Initializers*.
+Interceptors are configured programmatically with *Initializers*.
 See `Develop an Initializer` section for more information.

 <hr>